AustinCodingAcademy/web-workbook/.github/PULL_REQUEST_TEMPLATE.md

 # Checkpoint Rubric

-This is the rubric that your isntructor will use to grade your checkpoints.
+This is the rubric that your instructor will use to grade your checkpoints.
 Please do not edit.

 ## Checkpoint 1: Company/Organization Website following Wireframe
 - [ ] A CSS file is effectively linked to the HTML file in the Head section: 10 points